HRM-020: Probationary Period for University Staff Employees

 - In a classified position, have satisfactorily served a probation period, and have elected University Staff status.

 Administrative & Professional (A&P) faculty and academic faculty (teaching and research) who elect University Staff status and have completed the first twelve months of employment are not required to serve a new probationary period.
-A&P and academic faculty having less than twelve months of service and electing University Staff status will serve the remainder of their first twelve months as probationary employees.
+Effective January 3, 2007, the University no longer hires Administrative or Professional General Faculty members.

 - Roles and Responsibilities: